RoboSats/robosats/docs/sensitive-data-PGP-guide.md

-# How to use OpenKeychain for cipher sensible data durning RoboSats trade.
+# How to use OpenKeychain for cipher sensible data during RoboSats trade.

 ## Why encryption is needed?